bump-sh/docs/src/_guides/bump-sh-tutorials/documenting-multiple-api-versions.md

 ---
 title: Documenting Multiple API Versions
 authors: phil
-excerpt: When you release a new version of of an API you’re going to need to keep the old one around for a while, and keep the documentation up to date until it can be retired.
+excerpt: When you release a new version of an API you’re going to need to keep the old one around for a while, and keep the documentation up to date until it can be retired.
 date: 2025-05-22
 ---

 Versioning an API can be incredibly difficult, but working out how to handle documentation for multiple APIs can be even more of a challenge.
-When you release a new version of of an API you’re going to need to keep the old one around for a while, and manage it as its own project until it can be retired.
+When you release a new version of an API you’re going to need to keep the old one around for a while, and manage it as its own project until it can be retired.
 Thankfully Bump.sh makes it as simple and flexible as you could hope for.

-## Different Workflows
+## Different workflows

 First of all, where and how is the API source code stored?